gabihodoroaga/gcp-iap-jwt-validator/readme.md

 Name                     | Description
 ------------------------ | ------------
 OAUTH_ISSUER             | The value of the iss field of the jwt token.
-Default ```https://cloud.google.com/iap``` OAUTH_AUDIENCE           | The value of the aud field of the jwt token.<br>Must have the format: ```/projects/project_number/global/backendServices/backend_service_id```<br>If this value is not specified then the app will query the GCP metadata server to search for the audience value using the next configuration values
+Default ```https://cloud.google.com/iap``` OAUTH_AUDIENCE           | The value of the aud field of the jwt token.<br>Must have the format: ```/projects/projectNumber/global/backendServices/backendServiceId```<br>If this value is not specified, the app will query the GCP metadata server to search for the audience value using the next configuration values
 PROJECT_ID               | The GCP project id
 OAUTH_CLIENT_ID          | The OAuth client id configured for the IAP backend SERVICE_NAME             | The backend service name.
 The search for the backend will be performed using the ```contains``` function